eepykate/gkomplaints/browsers.md

 ### The Bad
 #### Firefox
+ - right click -> copy image on a transparent image replaces the transparency with black
  - Less compatible
  - `Alt+Return` on the new tab page replaces the current tab, instead of opening a new tab
  - As of recent-ish, tab navigation on google is unresponsive for a solid second after results appear (certainly intentional)